PolySync/oscc/boards/tests/brake_controller_r0.md

 that the brake module disables control.

-6. While the control modules is braking the vehicle, press the emergency stop button and check the normal braking is possible.
+6. While the control modules is braking the vehicle, press the emergency stop button and check that normal braking is possible.

 ## Integration Testing
 These tests are to be run with the vehicle off the ground so that the wheels can turn freely.
 All other modules should be installed in the vehicle and connected via the Control CAN bus.

 1. Using the joystick commander utility, enable control and brake the vehicle.

 2. Quit the joystick commander utility and check that the brake module disables control.

 3. Using the joystick commander utility, enable control and brake the vehicle.
 While braking, press the soft-stop button and check that normal braking is possible.